The Devil In My Bed: Excerpt

 “Like you care about health code violations.”

-I would have protested, but he and I both knew I didn’t give a rat’s ass.
+I would have protested, but he knew I didn’t give a rat’s ass.

 “And we both know the clientele don’t give a goddamn,” he continued dryly.